 About the Census

 The Great Elephant Census is designed to provide accurate and up-to-date data about the number and distribution of African elephants by using standardized aerial surveys of tens of hundreds of thousands of square miles.
 Dozens of researchers flying in small planes will capture comprehensive observational data of elephants and elephant carcasses.
 Our standardized method of data collection, which is validated by an independent TAT advisor ensures all data is impartial and accurate.

 In many countries, surveys have not been flown in as many as 10 years, and without this data, it is challenging to assess the current state of elephant populations.
 There has not been a pan-African census in over 40 years, and none were completed using a standardized process and an independent validation process.
 Additionally, the existing data isn't well organized.
 Time spent debating elephant numbers is time wasted.
-The resulting database will provide valuable information to governments, scientists, NGOs and all wildlife stakeholders in Africa so they can make smart decisions on how to manage elephant populations.
+The resulting database will provide valuable information to governments, scientists, NGOs and all wildlife stakeholders in Africa so they can make strategic decisions on how to manage and protect elephant populations.